AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/dump-file.md

 :::note

-AdGuard for Windows has two running processes (`Adguard.exe` and `AdguardSvc.exe`).
-So you need to create the dump file separately for each process.
+AdGuard for Windows has two running processes, `Adguard.exe` and `AdguardSvc.exe`.
+Therefore, it's necessary to create a separate dump file for each process.

 :::